Motor gunboat: British Power Boats

-BPB built 34 purpose-built 72 ft MGBs (also referred to as 71.5-feet).
-Capable of 40 knots, they carried a hydraulically powered 2-pounder gun mount forwards for engaging other vessels, a twin powered 20mm mount on the aft cabin roof, and two twin .303-in machine guns, one on either side of the wheelhouse, for additional firepower in surface actions and defence from aircraft.
+BPB built 34 purpose-built 72 ft MGBs (also referred to as 7.5 ft).
+Capable of 40 knot, they carried a hydraulically powered 2-pounder gun mount forwards for engaging other vessels, a twin powered 20 mm mount on the aft cabin roof, and two twin .303-in machine guns, one on either side of the wheelhouse, for additional firepower in surface actions and defence from aircraft.
 They were also equipped with side-dropping depth charges and smoke generators at the stern.
-Some early boats carried a Holman Projector anti-aircraft mortar right aft.

-Over one hundred vessels of this class were built.
+Some early boats carried a Holman Projector anti-aircraft mortar right aft.Over one hundred vessels of this class were built.
 The first ones were given identities MGB 74-97 The second series were numbered MGB 107-onwards.
-After the initial 34 MGBs, further craft of the 71.5-feet type (in the sequence up to 176 and from 502 onwards) were of a modified type, known as a 'Type G' to the Canadians, and were intended to be MTBs.
-However, some of the earlier boats in the 'Type G' series were only ever equipped for but not with 18-inch torpedo tubes, and otherwise were armed as the original 2-pdr MGB variant, functioning as gunboats in the mixed 29th Motor Torpedo Boat Flotilla alongside the torpedo-armed MTB versions from 1944.
+After the initial 34 MGBs, further craft of the 71.5 ft type (in the sequence up to 176 and from 502 onwards) were of a modified type, known as a 'Type G' to the Canadians, and were intended to be MTBs.
+However, some of the earlier boats in the 'Type G' series were only ever equipped for but not with 21 in torpedo tubes, and otherwise were armed as the original 2-pdr (40 mm) MGB variant, functioning as gunboats in the mixed 29th Motor Torpedo Boat Flotilla alongside the torpedo-armed MTB versions from 1944.

 Camper and Nicholson

 All Camper & Nicholson MGBs were composite-hulled craft.

-The entirely gun-armed MGB 502 class was preceded by the experimental MGB 501, which was a unique vessel adapted from a combined MA/SB & MTB design and completed in 1942 as a combined MGB & MTB, with 1 × 2-pdr pom pom, 1 × Oerlikon cannon, 2 × twin 0.5-inch HMGs and 2 × 21-inch torpedo tubes.
+The entirely gun-armed MGB 502 class was preceded by the experimental MGB 501, which was a unique vessel adapted from a combined MA/SB & MTB design and completed in 1942 as a combined MGB & MTB, with 1 × 2-pdr (40 mm) pom pom, 1 × Oerlikon cannon, 2 × twin 21 in torpedo tubes and 2 × 0.5 in HMGs.

 The 502 class were slightly enlarged but otherwise based on the design of 501.
-They dispensed with the torpedo tubes and shipped an armament of 1 × pom pom in MkXVI mounting, 1 × twin Oerlikon in MkV mounting, 2 × twin HMGs and a 6-pdr Hotchkiss gun Only 502, 503 and 509 were completed as MGBs; 504-508 were completed as the fast blockade runners Master Standfast, Gay Corsair, Gay Viking, Hopewell and Nonsuch.
+They dispensed with the torpedo tubes and shipped an armament of 1 × pom pom in MkXVI mounting, 1 × twin Oerlikon in MkV mounting, 2 × twin HMGs and a 6-pdr (57 mm) Hotchkiss gun Only 502, 503 and 509 were completed as MGBs; 504-508 were completed as the fast blockade runners Master Standfast, Gay Corsair, Gay Viking, Hopewell and Nonsuch.

 Dimensions for the Camper and Nicholson motor gunboats (MGB 502 to MGB 509):